LarsBehrenberg/IA-prototype/content/posts/impressionist-news.md

       #### April 2020

+      Unfortunately, there is no virtual tour of the gardens (though you can check out some videos on The Foundation Monet's [vimeo channel](https://vimeo.com/fondationmonetgiverny)).

+      The Courtauld Institute is hosting a series of virtual mini-art festivals to help you get through lockdown.
+[May 2020](https://www.eventbrite.co.uk/e/open-courtauld-hour-art-in-isolation-tickets-103139410754) sees evenings devoted to Women Artists, the Future of Art History and Art and Wellbeing.
 ---

 ## On this page, updated on a weekly basis, we give you the latest impressionist news.